This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 The Swiss Reptile Housing Formula

-The formula is: minimum floor area = (0.7 x snake length) x (0.5 x snake length).
+Swiss reptile housing standards provide a straightforward formula for snake enclosure size calculations.
+The Reptile Housing formula requires minimum floor area of (0.7 x snake length) × (0.5 x snake length).

 Minimum Footprint and Enclosure Dimensions